amcs1729/Distributed-Hash-Table/README.md

 ##### 1) So....What do we do now?
 We use lookup tables that contain floor(log M, base 2) adresses, where M is the maximum number of nodes that can be present in the Chord Ring which is decided by the application layer. \
-By doing so, we can reduce lookup and insertion complexities to O(log M), which is quiet acceptable.
+By doing so, we hit the sweet spot.
+Now we can reduce lookup and insertion complexities to O(log M), which is quiet acceptable. \
+I would encourage you to check out the original paper to know which nodes are present in the fingertables.

+#### How do nodes communicate?
+Each node has a Client(DHTClient.java) and Server(DHTServer.java) class that is used to Send requests and listen to incoming requests to the node. \
+The communication happens using Sockets that use TCP as Transport Layer Protocol.

+#### How do Nodes guarantee fault tolerance?
+I would start this by stating the fact that Chord does not gurantee 100 % fault tolerance(Like any other distributed systems).
+However, it does take care that there is no single point of failure.